aglassman/java-design-pattern-examples/design-patterns/src/main/java/designpatterns/abstractfactory/Abstract Factory.md

 ## Intent (From GOF book)

-Provide an interface for creating families of related or dependent objects without specifying thier concrete classes.
+Provide an interface for creating families of related or dependent objects without specifying their concrete classes.

 ## Example